intergral/observability-agent/readme.md

 `sudo /bin/bash path/to/observability-agent-autoconf.sh`

 ### Windows
-To run the installer, in a terminal, run: </br>
+To run the installer, in a powershell admin terminal, run: </br>
 `path/to/observability-agent-autoconf.ps1`

+The installer for windows assumes you are installing the agent on the C drive, this is required for the config file to be placed in the correct location for the Grafana Agent to read it.

 ### Options